Stormvloedkering Hollandse IJssel: Construction and operation

-The barrier gates are 80 metres in width and 135 metres apart.
+The towers are 45 metres high, and the barrier gates are 12 metres high, 80 metres in width, and 135 metres apart.
 The total weight of each gate is 480 tonnes.
-Steel sheet piles were installed in pairs, with ground anchors welded to the bottom of the piles to transfer loads to the foundation concrete.
+Construction of the foundations involved steel sheet piles being installed in pairs, with ground anchors welded to the bottom of the piles to transfer loads to the foundation concrete.
 The towers are constructed of reinforced concrete with precast concrete slabs forming two floors at the top of each structure, one containing the cable wheels for the sluice counterweight, and the other housing the mechanical parts of the lifting mechanism.

 Eight galvanised wire rope lifting and lowering cables with steel cores were used, guided over two 4.8 metre diameter cable wheels at the top of each tower, mounted on a forged steel axle with two self-aligning spherical roller bearings.
-The mechanism allowed the gates to be moved at a rate between 2 to 3 centimetres per second.
+The mechanism allowed the gates to be moved at a rate between 2 and 3 centimetres per second.
 The gates were fabricated and assembled in Dordrecht before being transported to site on barges, via Rotterdam, for installation.

 The total construction cost of the Hollandse IJssel Storm Surge Barrier amounted to approximately forty million guilders.
-The barrier is closed at an anticipated water level of 2.25 metres above Amsterdam Ordnance Datum (NAP).
-The barrier is closed three times per year on average, and is also closed once per month on a test basis during the storm season between October and April.
+One barrier is closed at an anticipated water level of 2.25 metres above Amsterdam Ordnance Datum (NAP).
+Closure of the barrier takes between 20 and 60 minutes.
+The barrier is closed four to five times per year on average, and is also closed once per month on a test basis during the storm season between October and April.

 The Algera Bridge

 The Algera Bridge, the first major fixed cross-river connection between Krimpenerwaard and the mainland of South Holland, consists of a fixed bridge over the river and a bascule bridge over the lock.
 The fixed bridge is supported on two piers, one of which forms the transition to a viaduct on the east side, with the other forming a support for the bascule bridge.
-West of the bridge, there is an underpass designed to allow north-south traffic to pass uninterrupted.
+West of the bridge, there is an underpass designed to allow north–south traffic to pass uninterrupted.